raaowx/whale/README.md

 # Whale

-Whale is a repository for store all the Dockerfiles that I'll be creating for different purposes.
+<img
+src='./whale.png' width=35>

+Multi-purpose Dockerfile storage

+## How is the repository sorted

 Dockerfiles will be sort in subfolders, subfolders refers to a Docker Hub repository.
 Every subfolder have a README, refer to it to read information about Dockerfiles in that folder.
-All images will be pushed to repositories on my Docker Hub profile.
+All images will be pushed to repositories on my [Docker Hub profile](https://hub.docker.com/u/raaowx).

-<img
-src='./whale.png' width=35>

-## Docker Hub Repositories (Subfolder)
+## Docker Hub Repositories (Subfolders)

 * [W3Browser](./w3browser/README.md)